Healthcare

 Routing / nurse line / general info 10-15% 70-85%

-Clinical triage / complex medical 5–10% 0% — always escalate
+Clinical triage / complex medical 5-10% 0%, escalate to clinical staff

 The key word is resolve.
-A voicemail box doesn't resolve anything.
-An IVR that collects a callback number doesn't resolve anything.
-A voice agent that checks the schedule, offers three open slots, books the appointment, writes it to the EHR, sends the confirmation, and flags the chart for eligibility verification — that's resolution.
-That's what we build on the Flexbone Healthcare Calls platform.
+A voicemail box does not resolve anything, and an IVR that collects a callback number does not resolve anything either.
+A voice agent that checks the schedule, offers three open slots, books the appointment, writes it to the EHR (Epic, athenahealth, or eClinicalWorks), sends the confirmation, and flags the chart for a 270/271 eligibility check, that is resolution.
+That is what we build on the Flexbone Healthcare Calls platform, inside a HIPAA-compliant boundary.

 The math: how to reduce front desk call volume by 50%